SwissCorePy/pyTelegramBotCAPTCHA/README.md

 This class is used to manage the options of CAPTCHA's.
 It has the following properties:
   * `generator` (str) (Default: "default") The generator to use.
-Currently available: "default" and "keyzend" and "Multicolor" and "math".
+Currently available: "default" and "keyzend" and "multicolor" and "math".
   * `language` (str) (Default: "en") The language to use.
 Currently available: "en", "ru", "de", "uz" and "ar".
   * `timeout` (int or float) (Default: 90) The timeout in seconds until the CAPTCHA expires.
 Must be between 30 and 600.
   * `code_length` (int) (Default: 8) The target length of the random generated code.
 Must be between 4 and 12